Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 <br />
 <h3>HTML</h3>
 <br />
-I had a few problems with random unclosed div's and other tags not being closed, as well as id's being used twice.
+I had a few problems with random unclosed div’s, and other tags not being closed, as well as id's being used twice.
 All of this was found once I ran my code through W3 Validator and all errors were then corrected.
 <br />
 <h3>CSS</h3>
 <br />